BoyWonder64/Maitland.academicpages.github.io/_portfolio/portfolio-1.md

 ### Source Code in under: /src/CodeProjects/Hangman
 [Link to Repo: Banking Repository](https://github.com/BoyWonder64/GroupProject3750-Hangman)
 - Written using the MERN Stack
 - Set Up a basic server using Express to handle API requests.
 - My contributions
-    - I setup the CSV library
+    - I set up the CSV library
     - The guessing logic /guess and /hangman routes
     - The setup for sessions that helps select a word from the list
 - Established a basic frontend and backend that communicated to each other.